 Over the years, apple cider vinegar has become increasingly popular for its health benefits.
 While some people take it orally, others apply it topically for skin conditions such as acne.
-While there are some favorable anecdotes claiming that apple cider vinegar is good for acne, there is very little research available to support its effectiveness.
-Let’s take a closer on how the use of apple cider vinegar may make acne worse.
+In addition to some favorable anecdotes claiming that apple cider vinegar is good for acne, there is some research to suggest that it has acne-bacteria killing properties.

-Apple cider vinegar is extremely strong and may cause chemical burns with direct application.
-Typically burns occur after a long of application with apple cider vinegar.
-However, a short application of apple cider vinegar may cause irritation.
+Undiluted apple cider vinegar may cause irritation.
 Skin irritation has been known to worsen acne.
-Opened wounds such as popped pimples are particularly susceptible to irritants.
-Increased irritation may cause inflammation which may lead to hyperpigmentation or darkening of acne scars.
+Increased irritation may cause inflammation, which may lead to hyperpigmentation or darkening of acne scars.2

 Alternatives to Apple Cider Vinegar for Acne

 Until research proves that the active ingredient of apple cider vinegar is able to inhibit the growth of P. acnes, we recommend the use of proven topical antibiotics like clindamycin or over-the-counter benzoyl peroxide for acne.